yohanes-ai/wpex-minimag/README.md

-# WPEX Starter Theme
+# WPEX Minimag Theme

-It's time to go back to the basics.
+This template are customized for project #6O5GQHMV